 Not all babies are the same.

-Everyone believes that statement but are surprised when their baby is not what they ordered: an easy baby.
-When a Not-So-Easy (NSE) baby arrives and cries more, refuses sleep, and despite taking all advice seems impossible to soothe, you blame yourself.
+Everyone believes that statement but is surprised when their baby is not what they ordered: an easy baby.
+When a Not-So-Easy (NSE) baby arrives and cries more, refuses sleep, and despite taking all advice, seems impossible to soothe, you blame yourself.
 You may have difficulty breastfeeding.
 You must be a failure.
 What are you doing wrong?
 What if your baby does not bond?
 Worry and guilt follow.

 Babies who cry, do not sleep, or seem un-schedulable are not your fault.

 All the uncertainty of parenting seems so stressful.
 It is not your fault.
 You are doing nothing incorrect.
 You have a Not-So-Easy baby.
 Commonly what follows the trips to the doctor with these symptoms are diagnoses of colic, possibly milk allergies, and sometimes reflux.
 Feeding routines are changed, occasionally meds are added, and other advice is offered.
 Around three months, you have figured out some things that work.
 Maybe naps on a running washing machine or driving around in the car, but things do calm down, or you are just too tired to notice.
 The certain fact is your parenting life is harder than others you know.

 You have a Not-So-Easy baby and need more tools and skills than parents with easy babies.
 Easy baby parents may take credit for being great parents, but it is more nature than nurture that decides your parenting experiences these early months.
 These behaviors are some examples of temperament trait differences.

 What causes the NSEB?

 Temperament is a natural part of a child’s personality and disposition.
 It is the genetic imprint one inherits.
 In the late 1950s, two child psychiatrists, Drs.
 Stella Chess and Alexander Thomas mapped nine of these traits in infants and followed these children for 30 years.
 This research proved that temperament traits change little over time.
 However, the good news is temperament can be altered by trait-specific training from the parents.